How to Become DevSecOps Engineer-DevSecOps Career Path

 What is the goal of a DevSecOps engineer?

-The goal of a DevSecOps engineer is to integrate security throughout the software development process, ensuring secure coding practices and a culture of security awareness and collaboration.
+The aim of a DevSecOps engineer is to inculcate security in the process: safe coding practices and the most important cultural change to the culture of security awareness and working with collaboration.

 Conclusion